 Cold Weather TipsDownload Resource

-- Dogs that spend time outdoors need plenty of fresh water available.
-They can‚Äôt burn calories without water, and if they can’t burn calories, they can‚Äôt keep warm.
-Also, use a tip-resistant, ceramic or hard plastic water bowl rather than a metal one; when the temperature is low, a dog‚Äôs tongue can stick and freeze to metal.
+- Both pets and wildlife need access to plenty of fresh water.
+Animals can’t burn calories without water, and if they can’t burn calories, they can’t keep warm.
+Use a tip-resistant, ceramic, or hard plastic water bowl; when the temperature is low, an animal’s tongue can stick and freeze to metal.
 You can also leave out (and frequently replenish) a bowl of clean water for wildlife.

 - Many ice melt products can be hazardous for our animal friends.
 After spending time outdoors, wipe your pet’s feet, legs, and abdomen to prevent ingestion of salt and dangerous chemicals.
 Make sure to use a pet-friendly ice melt product on your own walkways as well.

 - Don’t let your dogs off leash on snow or ice, and never let your pets walk across frozen ponds or lakes.
 As an extra measure of protection, make sure your pets are microchipped and always wearing collars with up-to-date identification tags – particularly when a storm or blizzard is in the forecast.

 - If you have a garden pond, help care for wildlife by creating holes in the ice to help release toxic gasses that can kill fish and frogs.
 This should be done carefully by putting a pan of hot water on top of the icy layer.

 - Keep an eye out for stray pets!
 If you find a lost pet, approach the animal gently so as not to stress them and take them to a local animal shelter.
 If you are unable to approach or secure the animal safely, contact your county’s animal control agency.